Scientists find human remains that might be from Tulsa’s 1921 race massacre

 The remains found Tuesday were discovered near the headstones of Reuben Everett and Eddie Lockard, the only known marked graves of massacre victims in the cemetery.

 This week, scientists also used core sampling to search a second location called “the Clyde Eddy site, located in the southwest section of the cemetery,” according to city officials.
-“As a ten-year-old, Mr. Eddy witnessed the burial of massacre victims at Oaklawn.”
+“As a 10-year-old, Mr. Eddy witnessed the burial of massacre victims at Oaklawn.”

 Tulsa Mayor G.T.
 Bynum (R) said in a statement Tuesday that the city will continue the investigation wherever it may lead.